Research Integrity Frequently Asked Questions

 Research misconduct policies have been established to define what research misconduct is, outline procedures for reporting and investigating misconduct, and provide protection for whistleblowers and persons accused of misconduct.

-Every institution that receives federal funding, particularly Public Health Service (PHS) funding, must have procedures in place for receiving and investigating reports of research misconduct.
-These procedures must include: the designation of an individual authorized to receive and investigate allegations of misconduct (Research Integrity Officer [RIO]); provisions for an initial inquiry to determine if the allegations have merit; provisions for a formal investigation to determine the truth of the allegations; the designation of an individual authorized to adjudicate the conclusions of the investigation and impose administrative actions to redress the misconduct or to vindicate the person charged (deciding official); and provisions for reporting findings to the PHS Office of Research Integrity.
+Every institution that receives federal funding, particularly Public Health Service funding, must have procedures in place for receiving and investigating reports of research misconduct.
+These procedures must include: the designation of an individual authorized to receive and investigate allegations of misconduct (research integrity officer); provisions for an initial inquiry to determine if the allegations have merit; provisions for a formal investigation to determine the truth of the allegations; the designation of an individual authorized to adjudicate the conclusions of the investigation and impose administrative actions to redress the misconduct or to vindicate the person charged (deciding official); and provisions for reporting findings to the Public Health Service Office of Research Integrity.

 The Office of Science and Technology Policy defines research misconduct as "fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results."
 Fabrication is making up data or results and recording or reporting them.
 Falsification is manipulation of research materials, equipment, or processes, or changing or omitting results such that the research is not accurately represented in the record.
 Plagiarism is the appropriation of another's ideas, processes, results, or words without giving proper credit, and without their consent or knowledge.

 Research misconduct may occur if the conduct represents a significant departure from accepted practices; has been committed intentionally, knowingly, or recklessly; and can be proven by a preponderance of evidence.

 Research misconduct does not include differences of opinion; honest, unintentional error; authorship disputes; personal disputes; or violations of grant management policies.